ytakefuji/counting-for-entomologists/README.md

 Or you should tune the Canny coefficient.

 # How to tune parameters for counting in general
+You should resize a picture containing target objects and/or modify Canny coefficient.

-pillbug_count.py is shown as follows:
+pillbug_count.py is shown:
 <pre>
 import cv2,sys
 if len(sys.argv)<2: